 Edith sang in 1948 at Carnegie hall and the Versailles in New York.
 During the war she wrote a song that became a classic: “La vie en rose”.
 Her most popular songs were “La vie en rose”, “Milord, je ne regrette rein”, and the duet she sang on stage with Theo Sarapo: “A quoi ça sert l’amour”.

 Although many men adored her, Edith had only two husbands.
 She married Jacques Pills in 1952 and later divorced in 1956.
 Theo Sarapo was her second and last husband.
 She married him in 1962 and was married only one year when she died.
 She confided in me that the men who touched her heart deeply were Marcel Cerdan (a famous boxer) and Theo.
 And with all the greatness of her career, there was also an unhappy side.
 All of her life, Edith missed having a family.
 Her mother died when she was young and Edith did not see her father very much.
 At 19 she had a little girl who died three years later.
 She started to drink early in life with friends she had, and she continued as she got older.
-I met her when my brother Theo Sarapo married her and live with them until she died.
+I met her when my brother Theo Sarapo married her and I lived with them until she died.
 This is when we became friends and spent lots of time together.
 But the whole time I knew Edith, I never saw her touch a glass of alcohol.
 She did drink a lot of coffee and tea.
 After several car accidents, she was given drugs to keep her going on stage.
 She had problems with her liver that required very difficult surgeries.
 Edith also loved gourmet food, which was very dangerous during her last months of life.

 Edith Piaf wanted to die singing on stage, but she died on holiday in the Riviera of an aneurysm in her head.
 She was brought in secret with her last husband, Theo Sarapo, and her nurse, Simone Margantin, by ambulance to Paris where she received her last homage from millions of people coming to give her a last good-bye.
 It is now more than forty years after Edith’s death and she remains a legend in France and all over the world.
 She was buried in the Père Lachaise cemetery in Paris.
 Her husband, Theo Sarapo, was laid to rest next to her seven years later when he died in a car accident.